Scott Forstall hasn't spoken publicly about the iPhone in five years, not since he was fired from Apple in 2012.

 Forstall spoke with what seemed like genuine delight about his time at Apple, creating the iPhone and especially about working with and knowing Jobs, who passed away in 2011.

 He relayed anecdotes of Jobs insisting on paying for lunch, even though his salary was $1 a year, of flying with him to Las Vegas to demo the first iPhone to the CEO of Singular, and of Jobs helping Forstall recover when he was in the hospital, his body ravaged by a virus.
-Jobs was compassionate, dedicated and funny, Forstall said, as well as famously driven and demanding.
+Jobs was compassionate, dedicated and funny, Forstall said, in addition to being famously driven and demanding.

 - Our review of the iPad Pro 10.5